raf1000/brink_openhab/README.md

 (*) when bypass shall be open (U4 and U5 conditions are met) opentherm is connecting to Brink Renovent HR periodically
 - parameter *readPeriod_bypass* shall be set to 20 seconds minimum(20 000)
 - in the program I have set up 2 minutes for this parameter, which means that every 2 minutes your info about Brink parameters will be read from Brink  and updated in openHAB
-- writing/changing values in Brink are on-line
+- writing/changing values in Brink are on-line (but you may need to wait until a change is visible)

 (**) in such a periodic connection mode you shall NOT control ventilation capacity using ot.setVentilation() methood but only by changing U1 parameter.
 - it is important to ensure that both parameter U1 and ot.setVentilation() are set at the same level to avoid frequent changes of Brink`s ventilators speed